-The risk of having insecure software is perhaps the most important technical challenge of our time.
-Security is now the critical limiting factor on what we can create with information technology.
-You can’t build a secure application without performing security testing on it.
-Unfortunately, many software development organisations do not include security testing in their standard software development process.
-Still, security testing, by itself, isn’t a perfect measure of how secure an application is because there is an infinite number of ways that an attacker might be able to make an application break.
-It just isn’t possible to test them all.
-However, pen-testing has the unique power to convince naysayers that there is a problem.
-Therefor, pen-testing has proven itself to be a critical ingredient in any organisation that needs to trust the software it produces or uses.
+The problem of insecure software is most likely the most important technical challenge in today’s modern world.
+Security is the most critical limiting factor on what we can create with information technology.
+You can’t build a secure application without performing security testing on it, yet many software development organisations do not include security testing as part of their standard software development process.
+On the other hand, application security testing isn’t always a particularly useful measure because there are infinite ways that attackers may break applications.
+Because of this, it just isn’t possible to test them all.
+Penetration Testing, however, has the unique ability to convince naysayers that there is a problem and has proven itself as a critical ingredient in any Organisation that needs to verify the software it produces or uses.

 NEWORDER PEN-TEST 2.0 FRAMEWORK

 ” AMATEURS HAVE AUTOMATED TOOLS – PROFESSIONALS HAVE PEOPLE “

 The NEWORDER Pen-Test 2.0 framework is unique to the NEWORDER brand as it was in-house developed by decades of research, case studies and hands-on expertise.
 We help identify these threats by directly probing and performing various pen-tests, vulnerability assessments and exploitation, much like an actual attacker would do.